How to Write an Abstract Before You Have Your Results

 Examples of Abstracts without Results

-I will begin with an abstract from the field of English literature, where descriptive abstracts are common.
-Afterward, I will provide a second example that shows how you can adapt this style to an abstract written in a scientific field.
+The first example is an abstract from a study on English literature, a field where descriptive abstracts are common.
+The second example will then show how you can adapt this style to an abstract written in a scientific field.

 Example 1